Waaped/waaped.github.io/README.md

 It might be a bit antiquated, but custom cursor could come in handy.

 The next step would likely to build a animated Cursor using Javascript.

+##em mystery conclusion sort of..

+The em size unit is recommended by the W3C.
+1em is equal to the current font size.
+The default text size in browsers is 16px.
+So, the default size of 1em is 16px.

+globally set in this instance